Alexander F. Schier

 Alexander F. Schier (born 1964) is a Professor of Cell Biology and the Director of the Biozentrum University of Basel, Switzerland.

 Schier received a B.A. in cell biology in 1988 from the Biozentrum of the University of Basel, Switzerland, followed by a PhD in cell biology in 1992 under Walter J. Gehring, also from the University of Basel, Switzerland.
 He conducted his postdoctoral research in Wolfgang Driever's lab at the Massachusetts General Hospital and Harvard University in Boston, US.
 In 1996, Schier was recruited as assistant professor in the Developmental Genetics Program to the Skirball Institute and Department of Cell Biology, NYU School of Medicine.

 From 2005 to 2019, he was a professor at the Department of Molecular and Cellular Biology, Harvard University, Faculty of Arts and Sciences.
 In 2013 he became the Leo Erikson Life Sciences Professor.
 He chaired the Department of Molecular and Cellular Biology from 2014 to 2017.
 Since 2017 Schier is a site director of the Allen Discovery Center for Cell Lineage Tracing.
-In 2018, Schier became the Director of the Biozentrum of the University of Basel as well as Professor for Cell Biology.
+In 2018, Schier became the Director of the Biozentrum of the University of Basel as well as Professor of Cell Biology.